ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * You can't create a copy of a file storage backup in another region.
 File share snapshots and backups are tied to their source shares.
 If the share is deleted, the backups are deleted as well.
 * Backup snapshots are not supported for shares that have "VPC" access control mode.
 * The fast restore feature is not supported for file share backups.
+* [Beta]{: tag-cyan} Backup snapshots of second-generation file shares with regional availability are not supported.

 ## Securing your data
 {: #backuo-data-security}